 Identify the objectives of the case study and clearly define the problem statement.
 Understanding the central issue will help you focus your analysis and search for relevant data and insights.

-Read more on Action Research Proposal
+Read more on the Action Research Proposal

 Identifying Key Issues